Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Discussion

-The research was supported by the Yonsei University Research Fund of 2021-22-0032 and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (2022R1C1C1006735, RS-2023-00217705).
+\begin{acks}[Acknowledgments] This research was supported by the Yonsei University Research Fund of 2021-22-0032 and the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (2022R1C1C1006735, RS-2023-00217705). \end{acks}